-- Monitoring of the actions carried out on PII files or files that match any of the monitoring rules defined by the network administrator (data in use). - Up-to-date inventory of the PII files found on each computer on the network (data at rest). - History of attempts to copy or transfer files between computers (data in motion), indicating the means used in the operation (email client, Web browser, FTP, etc.).
+- Monitoring of the actions carried out on PII files (data in use). - Up-to-date inventory of the PII files found on each computer on the network (data at rest). - History of attempts to copy or transfer files between computers (data in motion), indicating the means used in the operation (email client, Web browser, FTP, etc.).